conjurer-rich/fast-flow-flywheel/pages/who-its-for/whos-it-for-overview.md

 ## Fast Flow for Coaches and Consultants

 If standups and sprints aren’t solving systemic problems, it’s time to shift focus.
-The Fast Flow Flywheel equips you to surface organizational friction, guide better decisions, and help teams,and leaders,move forward with clarity.
+The Fast Flow Flywheel™️ equips you to surface organizational friction, guide better decisions, and help teams,and leaders,move forward with clarity.

 ### You’re trying to…